dot-mario/fabric-Toonation-mod-1.19/README.md

-# Fabric Example Mod
+# Fabric Toonation Mod

-Notice: This mod includes Selenium
+Notice: This mod includes Selenium.
+Not affiliated with the toonation company.
 ## Setup

 For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.